faisal2754/Web-Data-Labelling-v2/Docs/Meetings/Sprint 1/Week_5.md

 - Impediments: None

 Ghulame Mujtaba Arbi (Frontend):
-- Tasks completed yesterday: Completed post job side of how-to page
+- Tasks completed yesterday: Carry on research
-- Tasks for the day: Work on tabs to switch between how-to pages
+- Tasks for the day: Fix up alignment issue of tab switching for how-to page
 - Impediments: Time, work on other projects outside of uni work

 Tristan Bester (Backend):